rails-api/active_model_serializers/docs/general/getting_started.md

 ## Rails Integration

-ActiveModelSerializers will automatically integrate with you Rails app, you won't need to update your controller, this is a example of how it will look like:
+ActiveModelSerializers will automatically integrate with your Rails app, so you won't need to update your controller.
+This is a example of how the controller will look:

 ```ruby
 class PostsController < ApplicationController